jollypolly123/SimpleToDo/README.md

 ### Difficulties
 * Emulator was slowing down/freezing computer until I switched to one with a lower resolution
-* Importing the wrong FileUtils
+* While submitting, Android Studio GitHub login bug
-* While submitting, Android Studio has a GitHub login bug
+* More emulator problems (space on disk, configuration)

 ## License